uzeyirce/nym-node-gateway-mode/README.md

 ```bash
 nano /etc/systemd/system/nym-node.service
 ```
 After entering the code above, a page will open.
-Copy and paste the following into the page, and don't forget to add your Node ID:
+Copy and paste the following into the page, ensuring to include your Node ID:
 ```bash
 [Unit]
 Description=Nym Node